JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 ## Design

-The parameter $c_{min}$ sets the minimum fixed cost that a stake pool operator may declare.
+The parameter `minPoolCost` (here also denoted as $c_{min}$) sets the minimum fixed cost that a stake pool operator may declare.
 The following plot shows the histogram of the fixed cost declarations at epoch 644.

 <p align="center" id="fig-min-pool-cost-644">
   <img src="plots/min_pool_cost_hist_epoch_644.png" alt="Histogram c_i epoch 644" width="62%">